Code-Institute-Submissions/ArcticSchool/README.md

 I would like to say 'Thank You' to everyone who helped me throughout the development of this project:

 - [Simen Daehlin](https://github.com/Eventyret) for his support, help, patience and guidance, very useful tips and advice!
-Also for  not only beeing a Mentor but an amazing Friend!
+Also for not only being a Mentor but an amazing Friend!
 - [Code Institute](https://codeinstitute.net) Amazing people!
-For their help, assistance and support when I had the most challenging times in my life.
+For their help, assistance, and support when I had the most challenging times in my life.
 - Also I would like to thank my close friends and family who never stopped believing I can finish this course and become a Developer!

 ---

 ## Contact

-If you've got any questions about this project please contact me via email: *<a href="mailto:contact@karolsliwka.com">contact@karolsliwka.com</a>*
+If you've got any questions about this project please contact me via email: *contact@karolsliwka.com*

-If you're intersted in my other projects please visit
+If you're interested in my other projects please visit

 - [Mariocarparts.co.uk](https://mariocarparts.co.uk) - First online store project on Shopify platform.
 - [Balticgold.co.uk](https://balticgold.co.uk) - Second online store project on Shopify platform (my personal store).
-- [Spsservice.uk](https://spsservice.uk) - First website created at the begining of the Code Institute course, static only (hosted on personal server).
+- [Spsservice.uk](https://spsservice.uk) - First website created at the beginning of the Code Institute course, static only (hosted on the personal server).

 ---